-Determine the braking distance in a brake test during i distance → EN ISO 13855/EN ISO 13849-2.
-This te maximum movement speed and the respective load masses.
+Determine the braking distance in a brake test during i distance $\rightarrow$ EN ISO 13855/EN ISO 13849-2.
+This temaximum movement speed and the respective load masses.

-The determined braking distance must be shorter than A brake test must ensure that, prior to reaching the ha is stopped.
-The prerequisite for this is the minimum di
+The determined braking distance must be shorter that A brake test must ensure that, prior to reaching the has is stopped.
+The prerequisite for this is the minimum di area.